Spencer Steer Player Props: Reds vs. Red Sox

-The Cincinnati Reds, including Spencer Steer (.400 batting average in his past 10 games), take on starter James Paxton and the Boston Red Sox at Fenway Park, Wednesday at 7:10 PM ET.
+Spencer Steer -- with a slugging percentage of .744 in his past 10 games, including three home runs -- will be in action for the Cincinnati Reds against the Boston Red Sox, with Chris Sale on the hill, on June 1 at 7:10 PM ET.

-In his last game, he racked up two hits (going 2-for-4 with an RBI) against the Red Sox.
+In his previous game, he notched a home run while going 1-for-3 against the Red Sox.

 Spencer Steer Game Info & Props vs. the Red Sox